Xi and Putin’s Friendship

 Beijing is using Moscow’s isolation to lock in cheaper energy and geopolitical alignment, while Putin needs China more than China needs him.

 Xi Jinping and Vladimir Putin are presenting their relationship as a strategic “no-limits” partnership, but the harder read is more basic: China holds the stronger hand.
-At their Beijing meeting on May 20, the two leaders signed a batch of cooperation documents and issued pro-multipolarity statements, yet the most consequential question — the long-delayed Power of Siberia 2 gas pipeline — still ended with only a “general understanding,” not a finalized deal, according to
+At their Beijing meeting on May 20, the two leaders signed a batch of cooperation documents and issued pro-multipolarity statements, yet the most consequential question — the long-delayed Power of Siberia 2 gas pipeline — still ended with only a “general understanding,” not a finalized deal, according to BBC News and

 Al Jazeera.

 That asymmetry matters because it shows what this relationship has become: a wartime supply arrangement for Moscow, and a bargaining tool for Beijing.
-Russia’s economy has been pushed east by Western sanctions, and China is now its largest trading partner and biggest buyer of oil and gas, the
+Russia’s economy has been pushed east by Western sanctions, and China is now its largest trading partner and biggest buyer of oil and gas, the BBC and

 Al Jazeera both noted.
 That gives Xi leverage on price, timing, and route.
 Putin, by contrast, is trying to use the summit to signal that Russia has alternatives to Europe — even as those alternatives increasingly run through Chinese terms.